The current global pandemic has proved that digital solutions are not only a nice-to-have, but a must-have for water utilities around the world.

 On the path to the benefits of digital transformation, one of the main challenges is overcoming resistance.
 Cultural change within a water utility requires C-level executives to have a clear vision, or ambassadors with a strong conviction to change the system when a third party is leading the process.

 People are one of the most important elements for achieving success.
-The generational change within the water sector means that new talent is joining organizations.
-By combining the best of all generations it is possible to move towards collaborative and interdisciplinary ways of working, and speed up the change that has already started.
+The generational handover within the water industry means that new talent is joining organizations.
+By harnessing this new talent, teamwork is encouraged and changes are accelerated.